sterojos/laval-nozzle-1D/README.md

 The main file should compile in plain C (and also C++) without any dependencies (aside -lm).
 The 'aux' folder can mostly be ignored, as it contains other things used for the thesis.

+Once it's running, it accepts commands from the command line to control the calculations.
+So far, it only communicates with the user in Czech, but it's ready for other languages that could be selected by changing the "LANG" macro and appending to the "user_comm.h" file.
+I plan to add English in the very near future.

 It's good to use it with gnuplot installed - it can call gnuplot to make plots while running!

 ## Features